sry9681/home-buying-plan/README.md

 4. Push to the branch
 5. Create a Pull Request

+## Future Features
+- Highlight on the navigation bar which page you are on
+- Separate the savings and mortgage calculators into different apps
+- Show on the chart: equity vs interest paid using a stacked line chart or something.
+- Allow multiple home purchases either at a fixed time in the future or based on a trigger event (like a savings goal being met)
+- Allow users to upload a csv of their monthly expenses to auto fill the savings calculator
+    - This will require adding changeable savings rate over time on a per user basis.
+- Add a page that shows the user how much they can save per month given their current expenses and a target amount.
+(Large update.
+Low priority)
+-

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.